At seventeen

 At seventeen my mother called me to ask what I had found out.
 I froze and stared at the screen.
 Unable to pick up and answer.
 Unable to tell her what I had just learned.
 Hyper aware, that as long as I did not pick up, I gave my mother a few more seconds of life as it was supposed to be.
 Life as it had always been.

-At seventeen I was brought into a police station as a witness to share everything I knew to help them investigate and solve a murder case.
+At seventeen I was brought into a police station as a witness to share everything I knew to help them investigate in a murder case.
 Wait, did my cousin really die?
 I hadn't seen her.
 Are you sure it’s her?
 I really think you’re mistaken.
 It could not be her.
 This can not happen for real.
 I’ve seen this happen on the news to other people.
-I am me.
-Not other people.
+She is not other people.

 At seventeen I saw the aftermath of femicide before we started to name it femicide.